techidaily/site-fox-hovers/source/_posts/new-2024-approved-the-untold-story-10-pro-vlc-tricks-for-better-playback.md

 ![convert-video-files ](https://images.wondershare.com/filmora/article-images/convert-video-files.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 4\.
 Stream Media over Network or Internet

 VLC can also be used to stream media over local network as well as on internet.
 To begin with this process, hit Media Menu option on VLC window, then select stream from drop down menu, add your media file and finally hit stream option.
 It is possible to use VLC as media server so that you can control your streamed videos on network.